Estimates for the Weyl coefficient of a two-dimensional canonical system

-and hence $m_1m_2$ is a strictly increasing bijection from $[a,b)$ onto $[0,\infty)$.
-It follows then from \eqref{Y30} that $\mr t$ is a strictly decreasing bijection from $(0,\infty)$ onto $(a,b)$. \item If one of $h_1$ and $h_2$ vanishes locally at $a$, then the Weyl coefficient has a power asymptotic towards $i\infty$ (with exponent $\pm 1$).
-Our theory can often be used to obtain information about the remainder term in this asymptotic.
-We have not included this here to simplify the formulation of the theorem.
-Details are given in Section~\ref{Y127}. \item The constants in \eqref{Y35}--\eqref{Y96} are symmetric about $\frac{\pi}{2}$ and depend monotonically on $\vartheta$ on $(0,\frac{\pi}{2}]$ and $[\frac{\pi}{2},\pi)$ respectively.
+This implies that $m_1m_2$ is a strictly increasing bijection from $[\mr a,b)$ onto $[0,\infty)$.
+It follows then from \eqref{Y30} that $\mr t$ is a strictly decreasing bijection from $(0,\infty)$ onto $(\mr a,b)$.
+Since $\lim_{r\to\infty}\mr t(r)=\mr a$, the inequalities in \eqref{Y35}--\eqref{Y96} relate the behaviour of $q_H(re^{i\vartheta})$ as $r\to\infty$ to the behaviour of $H(t)$ when $t\searrow\mr a$.
+This shows that the theorem is a perfect instance of the above quoted principle at the level of the Weyl coefficient, in particular, in the case when $\mr a=a$.
+Note that $\mr a>a$ if and only if one of $h_1$ and $h_2$ vanishes locally at $a$; this case is discussed in more detail in \S\ref{Y127}. \item The constants in \eqref{Y35}--\eqref{Y96} are symmetric about $\frac{\pi}{2}$ and depend monotonically on $\vartheta$ on $(0,\frac{\pi}{2}]$ and $[\frac{\pi}{2},\pi)$ respectively.
 Hence the estimates are valid in a sector around the positive imaginary axis. \item Alternative forms of $A(r)$ and $L(r)$ are given in Section~\ref{Y192}.
 Examples to show how \thref{Y98} can be applied are discussed in \thref{Y65} and Section~\ref{Y193}. \item Solving equation \eqref{Y30} may not be possible explicitly or computationally difficult.
 Using monotonicity properties we can show weaker estimates for $q_H$ already from an estimate of the solution.
-Details are given in Section~\ref{Y78}. \item Some properties of $A(r)$ and $L(r)$ and hence of $q_H(re^{i\vartheta})$ can be seen directly from properties of the functions $m_j$ without finding $\mr t(r)$, e.g.\ $\lim_{r\to\infty}A(r)=0$ if and only if $\lim_{t\to a}\frac{m_1(t)}{m_2(t)}=0$; similar characterisations hold for $\liminf_{r\to\infty}A(r)=0$ or $A$ being bounded. \item Some results about the spectral measure $\mu_H$ (see \eqref{Y156}) are deduced in \thref{Y86,Y74}.
+Details are given in Section~\ref{Y78}. \item Some properties of $A(r)$ and $L(r)$ and hence of $q_H(re^{i\vartheta})$ can be seen directly from properties of the functions $m_j$ without finding $\mr t(r)$, e.g.\ $\lim_{r\to\infty}A(r)=0$ if and only if $\lim_{t\to\mr a}\frac{m_1(t)}{m_2(t)}=0$; similar characterisations hold for $\liminf_{r\to\infty}A(r)=0$ or $A$ being bounded. \item Some results about the spectral measure $\mu_H$ (see \eqref{Y156}) are deduced in \thref{Y86,Y74}.
 There we deal with Kac classes, i.e.\ weighted integrability of $\mu_H$, and boundedness of tails of $\mu_H$ relative to a weight function. \item Since the estimates in \eqref{Y35}--\eqref{Y96} are valid for all $r\in(0,\infty)$, one can also obtain information about the asymptotic behaviour of $q_H(re^{i\vartheta})$ as $r\to0$.
 For this one needs information about $m_i(t)$ as $t\to b$.
-This relates to the considerationsin \cite[\S5]{winkler:2000a}. \end{Enumerate} \end{remark}
+This relates to the considerations in \cite[\S5]{winkler:2000a}. \item The two cases that are excluded in the theorem are trivial: if $h_1=0$ a.e., then $q_H\equiv0$; if $h_2=0$ a.e., then $q_H\equiv\infty$. \end{Enumerate} \end{remark}